open-contracting/infrastructure/docs/guidance/example.md

 The full OC4IDS JSON file for the worked example is available to download [here](../../../../_static/example.json).

-This page contains excerpts from the example JSON file, showing how key sections of the schema should be populated.
+This page contains excerpts from the example JSON file, showing how key sections of the schema ought to be populated.

 ## Overview

 An OC4IDS document is made up of a number of sections.
 These include:

-* **Project package** - a container for data on multiple projects with important metadata about the publication
+* **Project package** - a container for the data of multiple projects, as well as metadata about the publication.
 * **Project data** - for each project including:
-  * **Project metadata** - contextual information about each project such as title, description, location and status.
+  * **Project metadata** - contextual information about the project such as title, description, location and status.
-  * **Budget** - information about the projected costs or allocated budget for each project.
+  * **Budget** - information about the projected costs or allocated budget for the project.
-  * **Parties** - information about the organizations and other participants involved in each project.
+  * **Parties** - information about the organizations and other participants involved in the project.
-  * **Documents** - documents and documentation relating to each project.
+  * **Documents** - documents and documentation relating to the project.
   * **Contracting processes** - information about related contracting processes for different aspects of the project.
   * **Completion** - information on the final scope, duration and costs for the project.

 ## Sections

 ### Project package

-The project package provides metadata about the data, including the schema version, publisher, data license and publication policy, and acts as a container for data on multiple projects in a `projects` array.
+The project package serves as a container for the data of multiple projects, through its `projects` array.
+It also provides metadata concerning all the data it contains, including the publisher, schema version, data license and publication policy.

 ```eval_rst